galaxyproject/galaxy-hub/src/events/GCC2015/BoFs/DataSplittingAndParallelism/index.md

 ## Who is Participating

-If you are interested, please add your name below and/or send an email to [mailto:p.j.a.cock@googlemail.com](Peter Cock).
+If you are interested, please add your name below and/or send an email to [Peter Cock](mailto:p.j.a.cock@googlemail.com).

 * Peter Cock
 * John Chilton